sqlc-dev/sqlc/docs/reference/cli.md

-  generate    Generate Go code from SQL help        Help about any command init        Create an empty sqlc.yaml settings file upload      Upload the schema, queries, and configuration for this project version     Print the sqlc version number vet         Vet examines queries
+  generate    Generate Go code from SQL help        Help about any command init        Create an empty sqlc.yaml settings file push        Push schema, queries, and configuration for this project verify      Verify schema, queries, and configuration for this project version     Print the sqlc version number vet         Vet examines queries